Mudssy/Knights-Tour/README.md

 # Algorithm
-The program uses a backtracking algorithm to solve the Knight's Tour problem.
-At each step, the program considers all possible moves for the knight and selects the move that results in the fewest future moves.
+The program uses a backtracking recursive algorithm to solve the Knight's Tour problem.
+At each step, the program considers all possible moves for the knight.
 If a move leads to a dead end, the program backtracks and tries a different move.